A complete guide on the importance of employee feedback and how managers should give, ask, receive and respond to feedback.

 An honest opinion about you helps you understand where you need to go and what you need to be.
 By providing opportunities to grow, your workplace will be more enticing for employees to stay there long term.
 A good feedback culture helps in making your company a great place for people to grow their careers.
 It starts by implementing continuous feedback for you to be aware of your performance.

 When you know where you made mistakes you can assume your responsibility for that and improve.
-That accountability is vital for overall company performance.
+Accountability is vital for overall company performance.
 You need to acknowledge your impact so that you can determine the best plan of action.